 The risk committee meets at least five times yearly.

 The board of directors has appointed a compensation committee which shall comprise at least three directors.
-In addition to these three, the board of directors appoints one board representative for the employees who participates in the committee.
+In addition, the board of directors appoints one representative for the employees.
 The board chair is a permanent member of the committee and also chairs the committee.
-The committee members are appointed by the board of directors for a two-year term.
+The committee members are appointed by the board of directors for two years at a time.

 The committee is a preparatory body to the board of directors in matters relating to the design and practice of guidelines and framework for the group’s compensation policy.
-The group’s compensation policy is intended to promote sound management and control of the group’s risk, discourage excessive risk taking, encourage a long-term perspective, contribute to avoidance of conflicts of interest and be in compliance with applicable law and regulations.
+The policy shall help to promote sound management and control of the group’s risk, discourage excessive risk taking, encourage a long-term perspective, contribute to avoidance of conflicts of interest and to be in compliance with applicable law and regulations.

-The compensation committee makes a recommendation to the board of directors regarding compensation policy and regarding conditions applying to the group CEO.
-The committee also establishes limits with regard to variable compensation, and approves compensation arrangements for all business areas and subsidiaries.
-The committee can also be used as an advisory body to the group CEO in the determination of conditions for the group management.
+The compensation committee shall make a recommendation to the board of directors regarding compensation policy and regarding conditions applying to the group CEO.
+It shall also be possible to utilise the committee as an advisory body to the group CEO when establishing terms and conditions for the group management.

 The committee meets when convened by the chair, but at least once yearly and otherwise as and when required.
 The attendance of at least two members is required.